telostia/radiant_electrum_adapter/README.md

-A Dart-based client for Ravencoin ElectrumX servers
+A Dart-based client for Radiant ElectrumX servers

 ## Notes

-The Ravencoin ElectrumX server is quite similar to the Bitcion Electrum server, but has additional methods that allow clients to handle asset issuance and transferral.
+The Radiant ElectrumX server is quite similar to the Bitcion Electrum server, but has additional methods that allow clients to handle asset issuance and transferral.

 ## Usage